untername/words_analyze_api/README.md

 3) Search for synonyms, antonyms.
 4) Frequency of words.
 5) Determining the meanings of words.
 6) Correction of speech errors.
+Spelling options for each word

 The results are sent in JSON format.